Abdulrahman9907/Enhanced-Emacs/README.md

 - Use `C-c l` to display the shortcuts legend when needed
 - The Betty output panel shows clickable line references for easy navigation
-- Violations can be fixed manually or semi-automatically with `C-c d`
+- Violations can be Deleted manually or semi-automatically with `C-c d`

 Enjoy writing Betty-compliant code with less effort!